 Step 5: Pay the tuition fee

 Please check the information on fees and payments.
-Transfer the fee or arrange direct debit authorization in Studielink.
+The fee must be paid before 31 August.
+Transfer the fee or arrange direct debit authorisation in Studielink.
 The latter is only possible if you have a bank account from a bank in the SEPA area.
-The fee must be paid before 31 August.
-Once you have entered your payment details in Studielink, it may take up to 24 hours before the correct tuition fee amount is calculated.
-Once this is done, you will receive an e-mail asking you to confirm payment.
-This confirmation will authorize the actual payment which should be made on or before 31 August.
-Please contact the Student Desk if you require assistance.
+Once you have entered your payment details in Studielink, you will receive an e-mail asking you to confirm the payment.
+This confirmation will authorise the actual payment, so make sure to complete this step.

 Step 6: Check your enrolment

-You will receive a notice from Studielink when your student enrolment is complete.
-Only after having received this notice, you'll know you've met all requirements for a full student enrolment.
-Your status in Studielink will change to 'enrolled'.
-The deadline for a full enrolment is the 31st of August.
+You will receive a notice from Studielink when your student enrollment is complete.
+Only after having received this notice, you'll know you have met all requirements to become fully enrolled.
+Your status in Studielink will change to 'enrolled/registered'.
+The deadline to become fully enrolled is 31 August.
 If you are not yet enrolled and do not know why, please contact the Student Desk for advice.

 Deadlines for application and enrolment

-Most (pre)master programs have an application deadline of May 31.
+Most (pre)master programs have an application deadline of May 31, but you must always check the study programme page for specific application deadlines.
 You will need to apply for the study programme of your choice through Studielink.
-Always check the study programme page for specific application deadlines.

 You cannot enrol retroactively.
-This means that if your enrolment is not completed on 31 August, you cannot be enrolled as of 1 September of the same academic year.
-So please make sure you start and complete your application on time!
-When you are fully enrolled your status in Studielink will be 'enrolled' and you will receive a confirmation email.
+This means that if your enrollment is not completed on 31 August, you cannot be enrolled as of 1 September of the same academic year.
+So make sure you start and complete your application on time!

 Dutch HBO Degree Holders

-The examination board will determine whether your qualification is sufficiently relevant to warrant admission.
+The Admission Board of the faculty will determine whether your qualification is sufficiently relevant to warrant admission.
 The board may place additional requirements on you before granting admission to the programme.

 If you don't require a residence permit, a different deadline may apply.
-Please see the web page of the Master's degree programme of your choice for the deadlines.
+You must always check the study programme page for specific application deadlines.